Who is Rishi Sunak? Inside the race for Britain's next prime minister

 Britain has been thrust into yet another leadership battle after Ms. Truss was forced to quit when her radical economic policies drove up borrowing costs and mortgage rates at a time of surging energy and food bills.

-Mr. Sunak, Mr. Johnson and former defense minister Penny Mordaunt are all in the fray to become the country's fifth prime minister in six years.
+Mr. Sunak and former defense minister Penny Mordaunt are in the fray to become the country’s fifth prime minister in six years.
+Mr. Johnson announced Sunday evening he would not pursue the office, saying “you can’t govern effectively unless you have a united party in parliament.”

 Opposition leader Keir Starmer said the battle at the top of Conservatives was a “ridiculous, chaotic circus,” and his focus was on the millions of Britons struggling to pay their bills.

-Note: This story was reported by Reuters.
-This story was updated on Sunday after Mr. Johnson pulled out of the race.